 A great gift for a new or experienced parent, Lady Valentine plants are a funky addition to any collection.
-They need medium, indirect light and regular cleaning.
+They need a medium, indirect light, and regular cleaning.
 The Lady Valentine is toxic to pets, so keep them out of the reach of your furry friends!

 And don’t forget to follow us on Instagram for more staging ideas for your new plant friends!
 Be sure to use #CellarDoorPlants for a chance to be featured.

 Cellar Door Plants aims to help bring nature into your home.
 We feel like people nowadays are more distant from nature than ever before.
 How can we protect the earth with so much distance from everything living around us?
 While we are based in Seattle, Washington, our greenhouse is located in San Marcos, California.

 We are avid plant lovers so every plant sold is packaged and protected with care to guide it to your home safely.
 We have a wide selection of houseplants with care requirements ranging from easy-to-care-for home additions for beginners to more complicated varieties that require a more experienced grower.